SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

-If enumeration has raw values, those values are determined as part of the declaration, which means every instance of the enumeration case has the same raw value.
+If enumeration has raw values, those values are determined as part of the declaration, which means every instance of a particular enumeration case always has the same raw value.
-Another choice for enumeration cases is to have values associated with the case that are chosen when you make the instance, and that can be different for each instance of the enumeration case.
+Another choice for enumeration cases is to have values associated with the case --- these values are determined when you make the instance, and they can be different for each instance of an enumeration case.
-You can think of the associated values as behaving like a stored property of the enumeration case.
+You can think of the associated values as behaving like stored properties of the enumeration case instance.
 For example,
 consider the case of requesting the sunrise and sunset time from a server.
 The server either responds with the information or it responds with some error information.
 ..
 REFERENCE
    The server response is a simple way to essentially re-implement Optional while sidestepping the fact that I'm doing so.